 Your career will stall.
 That promotion you worked so hard for?
 Nope, you are a mum now, you even chose to work part time for a year (70% employment for example).
 All those pats on the shoulder for all those great projects you launched that had a great impact and were highly successful?
 All those outstanding results at the yearly evaluations?
 Talent prizes?
 All that was supposed to lead to that so deserved promotion and new responsibilities?

-Thank you, now that you are pregnant/have come back and have a baby at home you can hand them over to your more junior, childfree, less experienced, less prepared male colleague.
+Thank you, now that you are pregnant/have come back and have a baby at home you can hand them over to your more junior, child free, incredibly less experienced and educated, less prepared male colleague.
 Who has never walked into a university but once promoted will ask for part time to do a crash online master degree with the university of Taiwan so that he too can have a master.

 It is totally cool!
 Well done for your efforts!

 Never mind it took you 5 years of hard offline work back in your twenties to have a (real) master degree.
 It is also totally cool and not a problem that he asks for part time for an online one year university degree.

 Whereas you asked for part time to do what?
 To stay with your child 1.5 days a week for a year while anyway working away from your blackberry?
 You obviously have no interest in your career.
 You work after the kids are in bed to make up for that time and keep up with the workload of colleagues who work 100%.
 And deliver a lot more than them?
 Well sorry, face time and sitting at your desk in some cases pretending you are working after 6pm will enhance your career.
 Delivering results even leaving before 6pm while also raising a family?
 Nope.
 Sadly (maybe) you can't just sit around after 6pm because nursery school will leave your child waiting outside.
 That means you have to leave your desk at 5pm and see eyebrows being raised in some cases.